FDio/csit/docs/report/introduction/test_scenarios_overview.rst

 #. **VPP Performance**: VPP performance tests are executed in physical
    FD.io testbeds, focusing on VPP network data plane performance in NIC-to-NIC switching topologies.
-Tested across Intel Xeon Haswell and Skylake servers, range of NICs (10GE, 25GE, 40GE) and multi- thread/multi-core configurations.
+Tested across Intel Xeon Haswell and Skylake servers, ARM, Denverton, range of NICs (10GE, 25GE, 40GE) and multi-thread/multi-core configurations.
 VPP application runs in bare-metal host user-mode handling NICs.
 TRex is used as a traffic generator.

 #. **VPP Vhostuser Performance with KVM VMs**: VPP VM service switching
-   performance tests using vhostuser virtual interface for interconnecting multiple Testpmd-in-VM instances.
-VPP vswitch instance runs in bare-metal user-mode handling NICs and connecting over vhost-user interfaces to VM instances each running DPDK Testpmd with virtio virtual interfaces.
+   performance tests using vhostuser virtual interface for interconnecting multiple NF-in-VM instances.
+VPP vswitch instance runs in bare-metal user-mode handling NICs and connecting over vhost-user interfaces to VM instances each running VPP with virtio virtual interfaces.
 Similarly to VPP Performance, tests are run across a range of configurations.
 TRex is used as a traffic generator.

 #. **VPP Memif Performance with LXC and Docker Containers**: VPP
    Container service switching performance tests using memif virtual